 The purpose of wind and rain testing is to determine the effectiveness of protective covers, cases, and seals in preventing the penetration of water into a material, as well as the ability of a material to satisfy its performance requirements.
 Other reasons for testing include identifying any physical deterioration of a material that has been caused by rain, as well as determining the effectiveness of a water removal system or the effectiveness of the protection that has been offered to a packaged material.

-DTB’s main wind and rain exposure facility is located outside, near our remote facility, and employs an adjustable aircraft prop, which is coupled with a high power marine engine.
+DTB’s main wind and rain exposure facility is located outside (near our remote facility) and employs a 6 ft. (dia.) propeller, which is coupled with a gas engine.

 MIL-STD-810 is a US military specification that puts emphasis on tailoring an equipment’s environmental design and test limits to the conditions that it will experience throughout its service life.